 According to one version of that theory, a southern language with a phonological system was comparable to Austronesian languages during the prehistoric Jomon era.
 It was spoken in Japan (c.
 10,500 to c.
 300 BCE).

-We frequently compare Korean to Japanese because the two languages share a few identical characteristics.
-But that has more to do with the usage of Chinese scripts in the past and geographical closeness.
+We frequently compare Korean to Japanese because the two languages share identical characteristics.
+However, that has more to do with the past usage of Chinese scripts and geographical closeness.

 E.g., general structure, vowel harmony, the lack of conjunctions, and the wide usage of honorific speech.
 Here, the listener’s social status impacts the discourse.

-Japanese and Korean pronunciations are pretty different.
-Both languages are mutually incomprehensible.
-Amid the contentious affinities, it remains a linguistic separation.
+Japanese and Korean pronunciations are pretty different, and both languages are mutually incomprehensible.
+Amid the contentious affinities, there remains a linguistic separation.

 Likewise, Chinese and Japanese share many characters, such as Kanji in Japanese and Hanzi in Chinese.
 Yet, despite that similarity, grammatical rules, pronunciations, and even words are totally different.